 Compared to the vast impact the Ryan-Barr budget would have on the poor and middle class, the total financial impact of Barr's activities on the Financial Services Committee is like a basketball thrown into the Grand Canyon.

-At issue: Aug.
+: Aug.
 26 commentary by U.S. Rep. Andy Barr, "Unfair attacks distort efforts for Kentucky; Finance committee voting record for the people, not Wall Street"